boydaihungst/gvfs.yazi/SECURE_SAVED_PASSWORD.md

   For other distros please ask gemini/chatgpt.

-- Manual Startup `gnome-keyring` if need
+- Manual Startup `gnome-keyring` if need:
   Check if it's running: `pgrep -fl gnome-keyring-daemon`.
 Skip this step if it's already running.
-  If you're using i3, Xfce, sway, hyprland or another WM.
-[Read more](<https://wiki.archlinux.org/title/GNOME/Keyring#Using_gnome-keyring-daemon_outside_desktop_environments_(KDE,_GNOME,_XFCE,_...)>)
+  If you're using i3, Xfce, sway, hyprland or other WM/DE [Read this](<https://wiki.archlinux.org/title/GNOME/Keyring#Using_gnome-keyring-daemon_outside_desktop_environments_(KDE,_GNOME,_XFCE,_...)>)
-  Add this to your session startup (e.g., .xinitrc, ~/.xprofile, or your DE’s autostart system):
+  Add this to your session startup (e.g., .xinitrc, ~/.xprofile, or your WM/DE’s autostart system):

   ```sh
   # Start gnome-keyring